smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 todo add iOS implementation
 !@

+#### Single-Use Keyboard Configuration
 @![android, javaSE, javaEE]
 !!!
 NOTE
-If you want to change the keyboard properties for only one keyboard session and keep the default global keyboard properties unchanged, you can instead pass the `KeyboardProperties` to the `presentKeyboard()` that was discussed in the `Presenting a Keyboard` section.
+If you want to change the keyboard configuration for only one keyboard session and keep the default global keyboard properties unchanged, you can instead pass the `KeyboardProperties` to `presentKeyboard()` which was discussed in the `Presenting a Keyboard` section.
 !!!
 !@